 The Budget Planning Committee is a Committee of Council which makes recommendations to the Executive on matters relating to the finances of the authority.
-Its role is to provide a strategic overview of all matter affecting the current and future finances of the authority and it also plays a key role in supporting the budget setting strategy and process.
+Its role is to provide a strategic overview of all matters affecting the current and future finances of the authority and it also plays a key role in supporting the budget setting strategy and process.

 The Standards Committee has responsibility for ensuring the highest standards of councillor behaviour.
 This meets when needed to consider reports on investigations into complaints of breach of the Councillors' code of conduct by councillors of this authority or any Town or Parish Council in the district.
 There is a common code of conduct throughout all Oxfordshire councils with limited exceptions which means that any Cherwell district councillors who are also County and/or parish councillors have to abide by a single consistent set of rules.
 The Head of Law and Governance as statutory monitoring officer has extensive delegated authority from the Committee to process and determine complaints in consultation with two statutory independent persons.
-It has not been necessary for the Committee to meet in 2014/15.
+It has not been necessary for the Committee to meet to consider any complaints against councillors in 2015/16.